mtaufen/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 - Staged rollout of configuration changes, including tuning adjustments and enabling new Kubelet features.
 - Streamline cluster bootstrap.
 The Kubeadm folks want to plug in to dynamic config, for example: [kubernetes/kubeadm#28](https://github.com/kubernetes/kubeadm/issues/28).
-- Making it easier to run tests with different Kubelet configurations, because you can specify the desired Kubelet configuration from the test itself (this is technically already possible with the alpha version of the feature).
+- Making it easier to run tests with different Kubelet configurations, because tests can modify Kubelet configuration on the fly.

 ## Primary Goals of the Design

-K8s should:
+Kubernetes should:

 - Provide a versioned object to represent the Kubelet configuration.
-- Provide the ability to specify a dynamic configuration source to each Kubelet (for example, provide the name of a `ConfigMap` that contains the configuration).
+- Provide the ability to specify a dynamic configuration source for each node.
 - Provide a way to share the same configuration source between nodes.
 - Protect against bad configuration pushes.
 - Recommend, but not mandate, the basics of a workflow for updating configuration.

 Additionally, we should:

 - Add Kubelet support for consuming configuration via a file on disk.
 This aids work towards deprecating flags in favor of on-disk configuration.
-This functionality can also be reused for local checkpointing of Kubelet configuration.
 - Make it possible to opt-out of remote configuration as an extra layer of protection.
-This should probably be a flag so that you can't dynamically turn off dynamic config by accident.
+This should probably be a flag, rather than a dynamic field, as it would otherwise be too easy to accidentally turn off dynamic config with a config push.

 ## Design